SmaDi-OBDMA/SmaDi-OBDMA-system/README.md

 ## Installation

 The system is based on docker, therefore a docker installation is needed (https://www.docker.com/products/docker-desktop/) .

+The files can be downloaded either using git or otherwise clicking on the button "code" in the upper right corner and clicking on "Downlod ZIP".
+This zip-folder then needs to be unzipped and docker needs to be started.

-After starting docker, the programm can be executed by clicking on run.bat (Windows)  or executing run.sh (Mac OS) (via Terminal by executing "./run.sh").
+After starting docker, go into the folder and execute the programm by clicking on run.bat (Windows)  or executing run.sh (Mac OS) (via Terminal by executing "./run.sh").

 (Starting up the system could take several minutes)